Understanding the Fall of Man: Garden of Eden Study from Genesis 2–3

 COMMENTS:

 Ever wonder what it would have all been like without our first parents falling to temptation and sinning?
 What would the universe and earth have been like with no sin ever?
 Well, I am wondering if I would have a chance at life with all of the history of the earth changing.
 There would never have been the murder of Abel and thus lineages and geneology would have been different down through history and most of us may not have existed.
 That is some food for thought.
-I feel fortunate to know our Lord and Savior and have a chance at Salvation!
+I feel fortunate to know our Lord and Savior, and been given a chance at life and Salvation!

 The Garden of Eden: A Gift and a Home (Genesis 2:8–17)